The Oprah Winfrey Show: Oprah & Gayle's Big Adventures

-The friends visited the State Fair of Texas in 2010.
+The friends visited the State Fair of Texas in Dallas in 2010.
 They played traditional state fair games such as Flip-the-Chick and the water gun race.
 They tried many of the fried foods offered at the fair and judged a best "Best of Show" food contest.
 For the farewell season, the best friends hit the road again for an overnight camping trip at Yosemite National Park.
 Park ranger Shelton Johnson wrote to Winfrey because he was concerned by the low number of African-Americans who visited the national parks each year.
 So Winfrey and King packed up their camper and headed to Yosemite to help Johnson attract visitors.
 When they arrived, Johnson took Winfrey and King around the park to see some of its famous sites including Mariposa Grove and the Tunnel View, from which El Capitan is visible in the distance.
 On the way to the campsite, Winfrey made a sharp turn causing their trailer to hit a rock.
 After setting up their pop-up camper, the two mixed up some Moscow Mules to pass out to their camping neighbors.
 The drink has become a signature Oprah cocktail.
 The next day, they took a lesson in fly fishing and wrapped up their stay with a mule ride.

 Remembering Your Spirit

-A segment at the end of the show that featured spiritual counselors, ordinary people who had been involved in extraordinary situations.
+A segment at the end of the show which featured spiritual counselors, ordinary people who had been involved in extraordinary situations.
 They would come on the show and share their stories of overcoming adversity with the audience, inspiring viewers to do the same in their own lives.